Braxai/Course-Notes/ECS 170 Intro to AI/Reading Notes/Solving Problems by Searching.md

 * 8-Queens : place 8 queens on chessboard so none are attacked by the others
 ![image](https://github.com/user-attachments/assets/07ba3e7b-8b88-45f6-a267-a091cd0c4c50)
 * Incremental Formulation : operators augment the state description starting with an empty state
-* Complete-State Formulation : start with all 8 queens on the board and move them aroudn
+* Complete-State Formulation : start with all 8 queens on the board and move them around

 ## Real World Problems
-* Route Finding Problen : defined in terms of specificed locations and transitions laong links between them
+* Route Finding Problem : defined in terms of specificed locations and transitions along links between them
 * Airline Travel Problem
 ![image](https://github.com/user-attachments/assets/a629a711-8b81-404c-be13-d5c97f12bb78)
 * Touring Problems : route-finding problems but all nodes must be visited by the time the goal node is reached
   * Traveling Salesperson Problem : each city (node) must be visited exactly once - find the shortest tour
-* VSLI Layout Problem : positinoing millinos of components and connections on a chip to minimize area, circuit delays, stray capacitances and maximize manufacturing yield
+* VSLI Layout Problem : positinoing millions of components and connections on a chip to minimize area, circuit delays, stray capacitances and maximize manufacturing yield
   * Cell Layout : primitive components of the circuit are grouped into cells each with recognized function
   * Channel Routing : find specific route for each wire through the caps between cells
 * Robot Navigation : route-finding problem with a continuous space of movement and an infiite set of possible actions and states
-* Automatic Assembly Sequencing : aim to find an order to assemble partsof some object and if the wrong order is chosen there is no way to add a part later without undoing work already done
+* Automatic Assembly Sequencing : aim to find an order to assemble parts of some object and if the wrong order is chosen there is no way to add a part later without undoing work already done

 # Searching for Solutions
-* Search Tree : posible actions seuqneces starting at the initial state
+* Search Tree : possible action sequences starting at the initial state
   * Nodes : states
   * Branches : actions
 * Expand current state by applying each legal action to generate new set of states